 In particular, the SaaS industry has an average stickiness rate of 13%.
 In total, users are active for a little less than four days per month.
 Furthermore, the median SaaS usage rate is 9.3%, which is less than 3 days per user per month.

 Customer Retention Rate

 As the name implies, customer retention rate refers to the number of customers you retain over a specific period.
-This is calculated by dividing the number of paying customers at the start of a period by the number of paying customers at the end of the same period and multiplying the result by 100.
+This is calculated by dividing (the number of customers at the end of the period minus the number of new customers acquired during the period) by the total number of customers at the start of the period and multiplying the result by 100.